What additional types of events do you service?

 Do you reserve the right to publish the photos?

-Yes, but I try to ask before I use the likeness of my clients in publication or marketing.
+Yes, but we try to ask specific permission before we use the likeness of our clients in printed publication or marketing.

 Do you provide the digital files and/or negatives (or copies of the negatives) to the client?